MariaTheCoder/learningJournal/C.md

 ## November 28th

 Today I brushed up on C as i follow along the CS50 class from Harvard Univerity on YouTube.

+## December 5th
+Today I finished the first lecture of CS50 on C, and discussed a few topics from the end of the course.
+These topics include bits, how the computer knows from which character a bit starts and ends, how to tell characters from numbers etc. I also read up on floating point imprecision